Medically Reviewed byDr. Dhanushika Dilshani

 The Mistake: He hung from pull-up bars and stretched his hamstrings aggressively, which only increased his pelvic instability and led to a severe limp.

-The Solution: We stopped all hanging and aggressive hamstring stretches.
-We introduced weekly Kati Basti sessions using Mahanarayan oil to warm the sacrum, followed by progressive pelvic stabilization exercises.
+The Solution: We stopped all hanging and aggressive stretches.
+We introduced weekly Kati Basti sessions using Mahanarayan oil to warm the sacrum, followed by gentle, warm compresses and a Vata-pacifying diet.

-The Outcome: Robert achieved 90% pain reduction within 5 weeks and returned to work on landscaping projects without joint instability.
+The Outcome: Robert achieved 90% pain reduction within 5 weeks and returned to work on landscaping projects without joint stiffness.

 Restoring Your Pelvic Foundation

-Pelvic stability is a continuous process that depends on muscle balance.
-To protect your joints, incorporate deep core contractions into your daily lifting mechanics and focus on maintaining symmetrical posture.
+Pelvic stability is a continuous process that depends on tissue nutrition.
+To protect your joints, incorporate warming daily routines and focus on maintaining symmetrical posture.

 For adjacent healing guides, check out our guide on SI joint dysfunction guide and our article on Ayurvedic oils for pain.
 To learn how pelvic alignment affects other areas, read our guide on coccydynia physical therapy to balance the base of your spine.